Rossy167/steam-blocker/README.md

 ### TL;DR

 Block-Steam blocks Steam, Unblock-Steam deletes the Firewall rules set from Block-Steam, Save-BlockSteamToProfile saves it to our Powershell profile so you can do it directly from the shell rather than running the PS1 files.

+To run the UI Program:
+* Extract the .zip you downloaded
+* Run the .exe as adminstrator (right click + run as administrator)
+* Click the button for first time use
+* Click the block button to block
+* Click the unblock button to unblock :O
+* Close when done

 To run the scripts:
 * Extract the .zip you downloaded